sebastianbirk/coursera-deep-learning-specialization/README.md

 # Coursera Deep Learning Specialization

 ## Description
-This is currently WIP!
-This repository contains all source code that I have produced while working through the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) of Andrew Ng on Coursera.
+This repository contains all source code as well as notes that I have produced while working through the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) of Andrew Ng on Coursera.

 ## Contents